 aaaaaa aaaaaab aaaaaac ... zzzzzx zzzzzy zzzzzz

 A brute force guarantees finding the key – it’s trying every possible combination and does not rely on any potentially incomplete dictionaries or lists of possible keys.
-The downside is that it takes a long time.
-Even for smaller keyspaces a brute force can take many days at minimum depending on available computational power – and for modern encryption brute force attacks would take at least hundreds of years.
-Technically possible, but no longer is a brute force attack a practical way of breaking encryption mechanisms.
+By definition, trying every possible value will inveitably result in finding the key - the downside is that it takes a long time.
+Even for smaller keyspaces a brute force can take many days at minimum depending on available computational power – and modern encryption is designed such that brute force attacks would take potentially as long as billions of years on currently available computational power.
+Technically possible, but brute force is no longer seen as a practical way of breaking encryption mechanisms.